 “At a university with a founding public-engagement mission, where thousands of students engage with diverse communities each year, Yunyun stands out as someone with the skills, motivation and potential for effecting long-term positive change,” said President Martha E. Pollack in her letter nominating Wang for the fellowship.

-Wang – who majors in government and in information science, systems and technology – also is a Meinig Family Cornell National Scholar, an honor given to students showing extraordinary potential for development as leaders at Cornell.
+Wang – a Concurrent Degrees student who received a B.A. in government and a B.S. in information science, systems and technology – also is a Meinig Family Cornell National Scholar, an honor given to students showing extraordinary potential for development as leaders at Cornell.

 Wang enrolled at Cornell as an engineering major, but said she always wanted a liberal arts education.
 That led her to pursue another degree, in government.